 \begin{conj} There is an isomorphism $\Ktw_n(\OL) \simeq \Ktw^{?}_n(\OL)$. \end{conj}

+This seems natural enough for~$n$ even.
+For~$n$ odd, the conjecture also seems natural in light of the fact that we expect the term~$H^2(G_S,\Q_p/\Z_p(1-n))^{\vee}$ to vanish (see also Remark~\ref{remark:van}).

 \begin{remark} \emph{There is some hope to prove this statement by constructing a natural map $\Ktw_n(\OL) \rightarrow \Ktw^{?}_n(\OL)$.
-The author has had some discussions with Matthew Emerton regarding this question, and we hope to return to it in the future (or possibly as an appendix to this paper).} \end{remark}
+The author has had some discussions with Matthew Emerton regarding this question, and we hope to return to it in the future.} \end{remark}